 In 1965, Capitol's Ken Nelson was looking for someone to record some songs about trucking.
 His first choice was Haggard, who wasn't interested, but Simpson readily agreed.
 His first, Tommy Collins' "Roll, Truck, Roll," became a Top 40 country hit and Simpson recorded an album of the same name.
 That year he offered up two more trucking songs, both of which made it to the Top 50 or beyond.
 As a songwriter, he scored his first number one hit with "Sam's Place," recorded by Buck Owens.
 After that, Simpson decided to become a full-time writer.
 He returned to performing in 1971 with his Top Five hit "I'm a Truck," which had been written by postman Bob Staunton.

 In 1972, he debuted on the Grand Ole Opry and had two more "truck" hits for Capitol.
 In 1976, Simpson signed to Warner Bros. and released "Truck Driver's Heaven."
 The following year, he teamed up with Lorraine Walden for a series of duets that included "Truck Driver Man and Wife."
 In 1979, Simpson appeared for the last time on the charts with "The Flying Saucer Man and the Truck Driver."
 Haggard recorded his song "Lucky Old Colorado" in 1988; later that year Simpson was diagnosed with skin cancer and underwent surgery, but he fully recovered and continued his writing and performing career.
-Featuring 14 new songs, The Bard of Bakersfield was Simpson's first album in nearly a quarter-century, arriving on the Windsor Music label in 2005. ~ Sandra Brennan
+Featuring 14 new songs, The Bard of Bakersfield was Simpson's first album in nearly a quarter century, arriving on the Windsor Music label in 2005.
+Simpson died in Bakersfield in January 2016 from complications of a heart attack; he was 81 years old. ~ Sandra Brennan